kurtgodden/TidyDataProject/CodeBook.md

 [79] "frequencyBodyBodyGyroscopeJerkMagnitudeMeanFreq"

-We then subset the raw training and test sets, saving them into the variables trainingDataMeansStds and testDataMeansStds, respectively.
+We then subset the raw training and test sets, saving them into the variables 'trainingDataMeansStds' and 'testDataMeansStds', respectively.

-Using the function 'colnames()’, we then provide the more readable column names to each of those subsets.
+Using the function 'colnames()', we then provide the more readable column names to each of those subsets.
-################### Block 4 ############################
+### Block 4

-Block 4.
-This code block merges the training and test datasets and also adds
-    the two columns for (human) 'Subject' and 'Activity'.
+This code block merges the training and test datasets and also adds the two columns for (human) 'Subject' and 'Activity'.

-First, 'sapply()’ is used on each of testRawLabels and trainingRawLabels with a function to map each numeric raw label to the corresponding textual descriptive activity as found in activityLabelsMap, e.g. '4' is mapped to 'SITTING'.
+First, 'sapply()' is used on each of testRawLabels and trainingRawLabels with a function to map each numeric raw label to the corresponding textual descriptive activity as found in activityLabelsMap, e.g. '4' is mapped to 'SITTING'.

-testActivities is the resulting vector of the same length as the raw test data rows and contains the descriptive activity name for each row.
+'testActivities' is the resulting vector of the same length as the raw test data rows and contains the descriptive activity name for each row.

-trainingActivities is the resulting vector for training data.
+'trainingActivities' is the resulting vector for training data.

-Those 2 vectors are then added to the raw datasets trainingDataMeansStds and testDataMeansStds using 'cbind()’, saving the new dataframe into variables trainingDataWithActivities and testDataWithActivities, respectively.
+Those 2 vectors are then added to the raw datasets trainingDataMeansStds and testDataMeansStds using 'cbind()’, saving the new dataframe into variables 'trainingDataWithActivities' and 'testDataWithActivities', respectively.

-I then attempted to similarly use 'cbind' to add the vectors trainingRawSubjects and testRawSubjects onto trainingDataWithActivities and testDataWithActivities, but discovered (for reasons unknown to me) that the column name 'Subject' was not correctly added in the resulting dataframes, which are saved in the variables trainingDataAll and testDataAll.
+I then attempted to similarly use 'cbind()' to add the vectors trainingRawSubjects and testRawSubjects onto trainingDataWithActivities and testDataWithActivities, but discovered (for reasons unknown to me) that the column name 'Subject' was not correctly added in the resulting dataframes, which are saved in the variables trainingDataAll and testDataAll.

 I was able to add the column name correctly by simply calling:

 	names(trainingDataAll)[1] <- "Subject"

 	names(testDataAll)[1] <- "Subject"

-Finally, I merged the training and test sets, now called trainingDataAll and testDataAll into a single dataset called 'mergedDataAll' which contains 81 columns: Subject, Activity, and the 79 columns listed above of technical variables relating to means and standard deviations.
+Finally, I merged the training and test sets, now called 'trainingDataAll' and 'testDataAll' into a single dataset called 'mergedDataAll' which contains 81 columns: Subject, Activity, and the 79 columns listed above of technical variables relating to means and standard deviations.

 At this point, we have completed the first 4 instructions for the project:

 1. Merges the training and the test sets to create one data set.

 2. Extracts only the measurements on the mean and standard deviation for each measurement.

 3. Uses descriptive activity names to name the activities in the data set

 4. Appropriately labels the data set with descriptive variable names.

-################### Block 5 ############################
+### Block 5

-Block 5.
-The final code block does the heavy lifting of computing the mean of each
-    combination of subject with technical variable, and then writes the resulting tidy dataset out to a file, completing all calculations.
+The final code block does the heavy lifting of computing the mean of each combination of subject with measurement variable, and then writes the resulting tidy dataset out to a file, completing all calculations.

 The first step is to define a function 'computeVarMeans' which takes one argument, ‘df’, that is the merged dataset stored in the dataframe ‘mergedDataAll’ at the end of code block 4.
 This ‘computeVarMeans’ function operates as follows.

 The general idea is to begin with an 'empty' dataframe called 'intermediateDF' of NA values for each of the 6 activities, i.e. LAYING, SITTING, STANDING, WALKING, WALKING_DOWNSTAIRS and WALKING_UPSTAIRS.
 We will compute the means for each of these activities and then use 'rbind()' to incrementally add each row as it is computed.

-Since there are 30 subjects and 79 technical variables, we expect to compute 30 * 79 = 2370 rows of such data, one row for each combination of subject and technical variable.
+Since there are 30 subjects and 79 technical variables, we expect to compute 30 * 79 = 2370 rows of such data, one row for each combination of subject and measurement variable.
 These results are confirmed below.

 In tandem with this incremental, row-by-row construction of intermediateDF, we will similarly incrementally construct two vectors, one for the test subjects, called 'subjectVector' with values in the range 1:30 and one for the technical variable, called 'subjectVector', with names taken from one of the 79 columns in dataframe mergedDataAll, e.g. timeBodyAccelerationMeanX.

 Just as intermediateDF is initialized with one row of NA values, we initialize subjectVector and varVector with one NA value.
 This allows us to keep both vectors the same length as intermediateDF as all 3 are incrementally constructed.

 Each of these vectors should have the identical expected number of 2370 values as there are rows in the final intermediateDF.

-To obtain each of the 2370 combinations of subjects and technical variables, the function iterates through 2 nested loops, the outer loop using 'sbj' from 1:30 and the inner loop index 'variable' ranges 3:81 of mergedDataAll, i.e. the 79 technical variable columns.
+To obtain each of the 2370 combinations of subjects and measurement variables, the function iterates through 2 nested loops, the outer loop using 'sbj' from 1:30 and the inner loop index 'variable' ranges from columns 3:81 of mergedDataAll, i.e. the 79 measurement variable columns.
 I coded this range as 3:ncol(df) simply to avoid hardcoding the ’81’.

 The R function 'tapply' is used as the workhorse to compute the means.
 It operates on a subset of a temporary dataframe, 'tmpDF', that consists of all the rows from mergedDataAll that have the value of loop variable 'sbj' in the 'Subject' column.
 Therefore, each tmpDF will contain all and only the data for one of the 30 test subjects.
-That same tmpDF will iterate 79 times in the inner loop, once for each technical variable.
+That same tmpDF will iterate 79 times in the inner loop, once for each measurement variable.

 Only the column vector for the inner loop index 'variable' is passed as data for tapply to operate on.
-In other words, each iteration of tapply will operate
-on all the numeric data that corresponds to the numeric column vector for one of the 79 technical variables like timeBodyAccelerationMeanX.
+In other words, each iteration of tapply will operate on all the numeric data that corresponds to the numeric column vector for one of the 79 measurement variables like timeBodyAccelerationMeanX.

 The second argument to tapply is the vector of the 'Activity' column of tmpDF, and the third argument is the function we wish to apply, 'mean', also passing it the parameter na.rm=TRUE just in case there are missing data values.

 Because the 2nd argument is the list of Activity names, these 6 possible values are used as factors, so that 'mean' will be computed 6 times, once for each of the collected values of the first argument that all have the same Activity value.

 tapply returns an array of the form: